-Certainly, manipulation or ‘putting it back with a crack’ is not the sole preserve of the chiropractor but neither is it necessarily the treatment of choice for every condition or patient.
-If Physios deem it necessary and safe they will manipulate or ‘crack’ but it is not often necessary or preferred.
+Certainly, manipulation or ‘putting it back with a crack’ is not the sole preserve of the chiropractor, but neither is it necessarily the treatment of choice for every condition or patient.
+If your Physio deems it necessary and safe they will manipulate or ‘crack’, but it is not often necessary or preferred.

-Further any manipulation work should be part of a wider treatment plan to address why the area has become stuck or stiff.
+Further, any manipulation work should be part of a wider treatment plan to address why the area has become stuck or stiff.
 This is done by looking at the lengths, strengths and movement patterns of the muscles, ligaments and joints, as well as the controlling effects of the nervous system.